openfaas/faas/README.md

 ![Stack](https://pbs.twimg.com/media/DFrkF4NXoAAJwN2.jpg)

-### Branding / sponsorship
+### Press / Branding / Sponsors

 For information on branding, the press-kit, registered entities and sponsorship head over to the [openfaas/media](https://github.com/openfaas/media/blob/master/README.md) repo.
 You can also order custom SWAG or take part in the weekly Twitter contest [#FaaSFriday](https://twitter.com/search?q=faasfriday&src=typd)

+Looking for statistics?
+This project does not use a mono-repo, but is split across several components.
+Use [Ken Fukuyama's dashboard](https://kenfdev.o6s.io/github-stats-page) to gather accurate counts on contributors, stars and forks across the [GitHub organisation](https://github.com/openfaas).

+Incubator projects are not counted in these totals and are hosted under [openfaas-incubator](https://github.com/openfaas) awaiting graduation.

 ### Governance

-OpenFaaS&reg; is an independent project founded by [Alex Ellis](https://www.alexellis.io) which is now being built and shaped by a growing community of contributors.
-Project website: [openfaas.com](https://www.openfaas.com).
+OpenFaaS&reg; is an independent project founded by [Alex Ellis](https://www.alexellis.io) which is now being built and shaped by a growing community of contributors, GitHub Organisation members, Core contributors and end-users.
+More at: [openfaas.com](https://www.openfaas.com).

 ### Users